chetanbg1/cbg-microservice/README.md

     multiple build and deploy steps

 ApplicationContext.xml file

+Spring MVC
+--
+What is Spring MVC?
+Spring MVC is a Java-based framework that is mostly used for developing web applications.
+It follows the MVC (Model-View-Controller) Design Pattern.
+This design pattern specifies that an application consists of a data model, presentation information, and control information.

+This framework is developed around a DispatcherServlet which dispatches requests to handlers.
+In the current industry, many of them are using Spring Boot Microservices, but there are many projects still running in Spring MVC.
+So it is worth learning Spring MVC in the recent era.
+That’s why we are going to cover all the things which are part of the Spring MVC framework one by one in an organized manner.

+Spring Model-View-Controller
+Model – A model contains the application’s data.
+A data set might be a single object or a group of things.
+Controller – A controller houses an application’s business logic.
+The @Controller annotation is used here to identify the class as the controller.
+View – A view is a representation of the delivered information in a certain format.
+In most cases, JSP+JSTL is utilized to construct a view page.
+Spring does, however, support additional view technologies such as Apache Velocity, Thymeleaf, and FreeMarker.
+Front Controller – The DispatcherServlet class serves as the front controller in Spring Web MVC.
+It is in charge of managing the flow of the Spring MVC application.

+ Spring boot
+ --
+Spring Boot Auto Configuration looks to bring more intelligence into application configuration.
+For example, it looks to build a few patterns, identify what JAR files are available, and looks to auto-configure a lot of the things.
+Spring Boot ensures that a developer can build a new Spring project in a few minutes, instead of hours.
+Spring Boot takes care of the typical things you normally do in Sprint 0 of a project.
+Integration with several frameworks
+Configuration management
+Logging
+Transaction management
+Error/Exception handling
+Monitoring and health checks
+Integrating unit testing and mocking frameworks
+Spring Boot also takes the responsibility of managing versions of dependent libraries.
+You just need to migrate to the latest version of Spring Boot, and the corresponding compatible versions of all the frameworks being used are directly available for you.

 Springboot - simply bootstrap - quickly start the appication production ready quick app
 - java framework that make it easy to create stand-alone, production-grade spring based applications that we can just run